rogervila/laravel-csv-translations/README.md

 ## Access raw data

-Sometimes is useful to access the raw data to list all available translation keys and their values.
+Sometimes it is useful to access the raw data to list all available translation keys and their values.

 To do so, `CSVLoader` comes with a handy `raw` method.